astridyz/Lumi/docs/intro.md

 # Lumi

-:::warning Still in development
+:::info Still in development
-Lumi does not support rate limiting yet.
-I don't recommend you to use it for public bots.
+Lumi is on its initial stages, breaking changes should be expected.
 :::

 Lumi is a library made for the Luau language.